What Lies Beneath: Bodysurfing in the Key of Heavy

 Ghost Tree, March 9, 2005

-Every so often, a wave swung wide and I plunged, piercing its impossibly meaty shoulder.
-While traversing the long, dark lower intestines of this beast, I heard its head detonate up the line.
-It sounded like a giant hammer cracking mountains of granite in two.
-As I torpedoed out the back of the wave, the world impossibly bright and blue and wild around me, that profound concussion reverberated in my bones.
+I traverse its long, dark lower intestines, hear its head detonate up the line—a sound like Thor’s hammer cracking mountains of granite in two.
+The concussion reverberates in my bones.
+I torpedo out the back of the wave, the world impossibly bright and blue and wild around me.

 Steamer Lane, Dec.
 2015 to Feb.
 2016